-- Analysis of more than 2,300 news and opinion articles from 2019 related to renewable energy— sourced from LexisNexis and Google News.
-Articles came from national and state outlets, as well as online and trade publications.
+We analyzed over 2,300 news and opinion articles from 2019 related to renewable energy.
+Articles came from LexisNexis and Google News and from publications including national and state outlets, and online and trade publications.

-- Purpose of the research was to understand how the media covers renewable energy, in particular to determine if funding gaps in climate philanthropy are also leading to a gap in media coverage of local leaders and innovations.
-To what extent would articles quote women as spokespeople, reference issues of equity, or talk about communities of color?
+Our goal was to learn how the media covers renewable energy.
+We especially wanted to know if funding gaps in climate philanthropy led to a gap in media coverage of local leaders and innovations.
+We were curious as to what extent articles would quote women as spokespeople, reference issues of equity, or talk about communities of color.

-- Percentage of clean energy news articles quoting women doubled in 2019 compared to 2018 .
-Women were quoted in 42% of clean energy articles in 2019, up from 21% the year before.
+- Clean energy news articles quoting women doubled: Women were quoted in 42% of clean energy articles in 2019, up from 21% the year before.

-- Communities of color, despite being disproportionately impacted by climate change and fossil fuels, were referenced in only 2% of articles.
+- Communities of color were not well represented: Despite being disproportionately impacted by climate change and fossil fuels, communities of color were referenced in only 2% of articles.

-- Only 6% of the articles referenced issues related to equity and justice.
+- Equity and justice were not top of mind: Only 6% of the articles referenced issues related to equity and justice.

-- Local leaders and their organizations are having outsized impact in the renewable energy space, especially relative to the funding they receive.
+Local leaders and their organizations made an impact: They are having outsized impact in the renewable energy space, especially relative to the funding they receive.

 Get the nitty gritty on equitable representation of women and communities of color around climate change in the media.